shane-baker-oropeza/azure-network-protocols/README.md

 - In Wireshark, filter for tcp.port == 3389.
 - Notice the constant stream of traffic.

+<h3>Analysis:</h3>

-**Analysis: Because RDP is a live-stream of the desktop interface, it must constantly send data to update your screen, resulting in "non-stop" traffic.**
+**Because RDP is a live-stream of the desktop interface, it must constantly send data to update your screen, resulting in "non-stop" traffic.**
 <br />

 <p>